The Mummy (1932 film): Development

+Filming

 Karl Freund, the cinematographer on Dracula, was hired to direct, making this his first film in the United States as a director.
 Freund had also been the cinematographer on Fritz Lang's Metropolis.
 The film was retitled The Mummy.
-Freund cast Zita Johann, who believed in reincarnation, and named her character 'Ankh-esen-amun' after the only wife of Pharaoh Tutankhamun.
-The real Ankhesenamun's body had not been discovered in the tomb of King Tut and her resting place was unknown.
+Freund cast Zita Johann, who believed in reincarnation, and named her character 'Anck-es-en-Amon' after the only wife of Pharaoh Tutankhamun.
+The real Ankhesenamun's body had not been discovered in the tomb of King Tutankhamun and her resting place was unknown.
 Her name, however, would not have been unknown to the general public.

 Filming began in September 1932 and was scheduled for three weeks.
 Karloff's first day was spent shooting the Mummy's awakening from his sarcophagus.
 Make-up artist Jack Pierce had studied photos of Seti I's mummy to design Imhotep.
 Pierce began transforming Karloff at 11 a.m., applying cotton, collodion and spirit gum to his face; clay to his hair; and wrapping him in linen bandages treated with acid and burnt in an oven, finishing the job at 7 p.m.
 Karloff finished his scenes at 2 a.m., and another two hours were spent removing the make-up.
-Karloff found the removal of gum from his face painful, and overall found the day "the most trying ordeal I [had] ever endured".
+Karloff found the removal of gum from his face painful, and overall found the day "the most trying ordeal I [had] ever endured."
 Although the images of Karloff wrapped in bandages are the most iconic taken from the film, Karloff appears on screen in this make-up only for the opening vignette; the rest of the film sees him wearing less elaborate make-up.

 A lengthy and detailed flashback sequence was longer than now exists.
-This sequence showed the various forms Anck-su-namun was reincarnated in over the centuries: Henry Victor is credited in the film as "Saxon Warrior", despite his performance having been deleted.
+This sequence showed the various forms Anck-es-en-Amon was reincarnated in over the centuries: Henry Victor is credited in the film as "Saxon Warrior", despite his performance having been deleted.
 Stills exist of those sequences, but the footage (save for Karloff's appearance and the sacrilegious events leading up to his mummification in ancient Egypt) are lost.

+Music

 The piece of classical music heard during the opening credits, taken from the Tchaikovsky ballet Swan Lake, was previously also used (in the same arrangement) for the opening credits of Universal's Dracula (1931) and Murders in the Rue Morgue (1932); it would be re-used as the title music of the same studio's Secret of the Blue Room (1933).